alibaba/tengine/docs/modules/ngx_http_upstream_consistent_hash_module.md

 **Context**: *upstream*

 This directive causes requests to be distributed between upstreams based on consistent hashing alogrithm.
-And it use variable_name as input data of hash function.
+And it uses nginx variables, specified by variable_name, as input data of hash function.

 Installation